pmartR/pmartR/cran-comments.md

+### November 28, 2023
+- Removed VignetteBuilder from DESCRIPTION to remove note about missing vignette index.

 ### November 14, 2023
 - Skipping long-running tests to speed up checks.
 These tests are still run with github actions.
 - Update LICENSE.